dhruvdhody/draft-elkins-v6ops-eh-deepdive-fw/draft-elkins-v6ops-eh-deepdive-fw.md

    sent as well as how the way the data is sent for testing may impact test results.

+## Fundamental Premises

+   Yet, there are some overriding principles.

+   The blockage may be:

+   - in the source network
+   - in the destination network
+   - in a transit network

+   Then:

+   - it may be blocked intentionally
+   - it may be blocked unintentionally

+   Intentional blocks are easier to assess.
+The block is an administrator or network policy.
+Of course, the policy may come about as a result of a misunderstanding of the function of EHs or lack of effective guidance but nonetheless, this is an understandable decision.

+   The more troubling causes of EH blocks include:

+   - bugs
+   - default configurations or policies by the vendor
+   - lack of support of EH or IPv6 itself

+   As far as the blocking component itself (whether intentional or unintentional):

+   - may be a router
+   - may be a firewall
+   - may be a load balancer
+   - may be a proxy
+   - may be a Host OS
+   - may be a DNS or other configuration setting

+   Note: A DNS or other configuration setting may block IPv6 or prefer IPv4.
+If not tested correctly, lack of support for IPv6 itself may incorrectly appear as lack of support for EHs.

+   Finally, the blockage or source may differ based on the type of EH.
+   Some EHs are limited to an administrative domain, some EHs are processed at every hop, still others are from the source and destination.
+Problem isolation techniques will differ for the various classes of EH.

+   Our final document in this series will be a BCP to indicate which EH should be allowed, blocked, encrypted, or authenticated and at which component or platform.

+   Note: {{RFC9288}} "Recommendations on the Filtering of IPv6 Packets Containing IPv6 Extension Headers at Transit Routers" focuses on the IPv6 EH handling at transit routers only.
+Our approach is to produce a final BCP with various recommendations across network segments, once the nature of the problems and techniques for isolation are well known.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}